 The End of Vinyl’s Life Cycle

 Waste: The durability of vinyl is a liability when it comes to disposing of this material.
 It is not biodegradable, and when it is sent to a waste facility it generally just sits there, taking up space for years.
-In some cases vinyl materials are able to be used as liners for garbage dumps, allowing them to contain waste materials that might otherwise spill out beyond their defined perimeters.
+In some cases vinyl materials can be used as liners for garbage dumps, allowing them to contain waste materials that might otherwise spill out beyond their defined perimeters.

-Recyclability: It is nearly impossible to recycle most vinyl materials.
+Recyclability: It is nearly impossible to recycle most vinyl materials, unlike glass or ceramic.
 That is because the recycling process requires you to have a consistent level of various substances throughout the material makeup of the vinyl.
 Unfortunately, different types of vinyl have different chemical compositions, often making them incompatible.
 This is compounded by the adhesives which are usually stuck to the vinyl when old floors are lifted from underlayment layers.

 In some cases, manufacturers are getting around this issue by using lower-quality recycled vinyl materials as fillers underneath the surface layer.
 These layers don’t get exposed to foot traffic or spills and therefore do not require the chemical consistency that top layers need.